speedie1337/spmenu/README.md

 is deprecated as of OpenSSL 3.0, but this would also make it very easy to have LibreSSL compatibility.
 - Image support: Ability to display icons, similar to rofi
+- Text drawing: Use cairo for text drawing over Xft.
+- Lines: Rofi-like newlines in the same entry
+  - Just need to `XMoveResizeWindow()` as well as `mh += bh` and `y += bh` for each added line.
 - Matching: Add support for contextual completions similar to xprompt
-- Text drawing: Use cairo for text drawing over Xft.
 - Matching: FIFO, used to dynamically refresh entries.
+- Matching: Regex matching
+  - Probably use some minimal public domain library for this, I'd like to avoid adding more external dependencies unless it's a common dependency most people already have.

 ### Unlikely, but maybe at some point in the distant future

-- Wayland: Wayland support, but only if it doesn't require writing any extra code which as of now seems unlikely.
+- Wayland: Wayland support, but only if it doesn't require writing any extra code which as of now seems unlikely, or if someone makes a patch.
-  - Before this can even be done, replace Xft with cairo, deal with keybinds in some Wayland compatible way, and figure out a way to preserve X11 compatibility as I do not want to use Wayland anyway.
+  - Before this can even be done, replace Xft with cairo, deal with keybinds in some Wayland compatible way, remove .Xresources usage and figure out a way to preserve X11 compatibility as I do not want to use Wayland as of now.
   - You can just use XWayland anyway if you happen to use Wayland, so it's not like you will be unable to use spmenu in its current state.